 It is double-ended, so on one side, you’ll find the heart-shaped blade, which is best for digging.
 On the other side is the 3-tine cultivator, which is suitable for cultivating and loosening tough soil.

-Overall, this is a very versatile tool all-in-one.
+Overall, this is a versatile tool all-in-one.
 While it is pretty pricey, you’re saving money since you’re buying one tool instead of two.

 Pros

-- Double-ended with heart-shaped and cultivator end.
+- Double-ended with a heart-shaped and cultivator end.

 - Backed by a lifetime guarantee.